 - Comedy Central

-Mobile applications and websites are a tremendous opportunity for companies to establish more intimate and long-lasting customer relationships.
+Smartphones and tablets offer a tremendous opportunity for companies to establish more intimate and long-lasting customer relationships.
 But the opportunity comes with challenging constraints and complexities.
 Successfully navigating this opportunity / constraint landscape requires more than an up-to-date understanding of the latest mobile fads; it requires a measured, fact-based mobile user experience design process.
-Contact us to learn more about our Mobile User Interface Design services.
+Contact us to learn more about our mobile and responsive design practice.

-Many projects begin with a "blue sky" exploration of how a site or application should look, feel, and function in order to deliver the best experience to the users.
-Catalyst's long experience working closely with end users to understand their preferences and behaviors have taught us a lot about what works and what typically doesn't.
-Plus our designers are experts at thinking outside the box – often by importing UI constructs and techniques from other contexts and using them in a novel fashion.
-The result is an Experience Strategy that provides a set of clear guidelines to inform the design process and insure success.
+Many projects begin with a "blue sky" exploration of how a product should look, feel, and function in order to deliver the best experience.
+Catalyst's long experience working closely with end users to understand their preferences and behaviours have taught us a lot about what works and what typically doesn't.
+Plus our designers are experts at thinking outside the box – often by importing constructs and interactions from other contexts and using them in a novel fashion.
+The result is a User Experience Strategy that provides a set of clear guidelines to inform the design process and insure success.

-Effective brainstorming is more than just a crowd of people in a room hashing out ideas.
-When we facilitate brainstorms with clients, we run a tight ship.
+Effective idea generation is more than just a crowd of people in a room full of post-it notes.
+When we facilitate workshops with clients, we run a tight ship.
 The key is to have clear objectives for the sessions and to focus on idea generation as opposed to idea evaluation.
 This is harder than it sounds but the results can be extremely fruitful, especially when combined with insights gleaned from members of a site's target audience.

 When a great idea emerges out of brainstorming or other strategy activities, it is crucial to be able to express this idea in an efficient and effective fashion; to prototype not just the design but also the overall experience that is intended.
 Sometimes this just means clear wireframes, sometimes visual design and even interaction prototyping are required to get the point across.
 Whatever is necessary, we rapidly generate a facsimile of the target experience so that clients and customers can provide meaningful feedback.